 About the Author

-Suresh Anubolu is an HR leader who can strengthen the organization's Valuation & Values through right People, Process & Purpose interventions, Mr. Suresh's career purpose is to nurture and build "Globally competitive organizations & Globally respected leaders" using his OD & HR competencies.
-He has around 20 years of Industry experience with IT Product, IT & Pharma Services (CRO) organizations.
+Suresh Anubolu is an HR leader who can strengthen the organization's Valuation & Values through the right People, Process & Purpose interventions, Mr. Suresh's career purpose is to nurture and build "Globally competitive organizations & Globally respected leaders" using his OD & HR competencies.
+He has around 20 years of Industry experience with IT Products, IT & Pharma Services (CRO) organizations.